Impressive Anderson thrashes Nishikori

-Kevin Anderson made it two from two at the ATP Finals in emphatic fashion, crushing a surprisingly out-of-sorts Kei Nishikori 6-0 6-1 in London.

-The opening singles clash on Tuesday's schedule at the O2 Arena pitted the top two in Group Lleyton Hewitt against each other, yet what unfolded was a one-sided contest that spanned just 64 minutes.
+The opening singles clash at the O2 Arena pitted the top two in Group Lleyton Hewitt against each other, yet what unfolded was a one-sided contest that spanned just 64 minutes.

-Nishikori failed to replicate his performance in Sunday's upset win over Roger Federer, barely putting his rival under any pressure as he committed 24 unforced errors.
+Nishikori failed to replicate his performance in Monday's upset win over Roger Federer, barely putting his rival under any pressure as he committed 24 unforced errors.

 Anderson showed no mercy, avenging a straight-sets loss in their recent meeting at the Paris Masters in style to put himself in pole position to make the last four of this year's season-ending event.